2400Cicada/Arnav_S/README.md

 Cicada 2400

-Josiah Degeneffe
-Warren Maxwell
-Arnav Singh
+Josiah Degeneffe, Warren Maxwell, and Arnav Singh

 Josiah's Role: Created ResizableArrayBag.java and ResizableArrayBagTest.java, as well as creating the methods union, intersection, and difference for ResizableArrayBag